 Quality indicators (hypervolume, IGD, IGD+, epsilon), statistical testing, visualization, and experimental frameworks.

-Parallel computing (Apache Spark, Dask), real-time plotting, dynamic algorithms, and integration with jMetal.
+Parallel computing (Apache Spark, Dask), real-time plotting, and dynamic algorithms.

 from jmetal.algorithm.multiobjective.nsgaii import NSGAII